bjoernf73/DryDeploy/README.md

 .\DryDeploy.ps1 -ModuleConfig ..\ModuleConfigs\MyModule -EnvConfig ..\EnvConfigs\MyEnvironment
 ```

-Creates a configuration combination of a Module Configuration and
+Creates a configuration combination of a module configuration and
-a Env Configuration.
+an environment configuration.
-The combination (the "ConfigCombo") is stored
+The combination (the "ConfigCombo")
-and used on subsequent runs until you change any of them again
+is stored and used on every subsequent run until you invoke the
+SetConfig parameterset again.

 ### EXAMPLE 3
 ```